The Complete Beginner's Path

 Attention is powerful but expensive.
 For a sequence of length n, self-attention computes a score between every pair of tokens: that's n² operations.
 At 1,000 tokens, that's 1 million pairs.
 At 100,000 tokens, it's 10 billion.
 This quadratic cost is the fundamental bottleneck of Transformers.

 What if we could process sequences without ever computing pairwise interactions?
 What if each token was processed in constant time, regardless of sequence length?
-This is the promise of state space models.
+This is the promise of state space models (SSMs) — a family of architectures borrowed from control theory that compress the entire history into a fixed-size hidden state.

 Interactive: Attention Cost vs Linear Cost